Confused Carnivore Goes Vegetarian on the Road for 3 Months

 For my latest challenge against the clock, I’m going vegetarian for a quarter of the year whilst backpacking throughout Asia.
 I could write a zillion words post explaining my reasons for doing this and hope that you care enough to read.
 Alternatively, I’ve manifested an imaginary interview in my head, with questions from celebrities and fictional characters.

-Air Asia and their poor entertainment options have driven me to this!
+Air Asia and their poor, budget entertainment options have driven me to this!

 David Beckham asked:

 I can’t believe that you’re going to go vegetarian.
-I have it on good authority that you used to mock your vegetarian peers.
+I have it on good authority that you used to mock your vegetarian family members.
 Is this true?

-Hi David, and congratulations on the end of a colourful football career!
+Hi David, and congratulations on the end of a colourful football career and magnificent hair!
 Yes, I’m afraid this is true.
 I used to ask them if they enjoyed eating grass and other similar, unambitious comments that still make me cringe as I bemoan my lack of creative banter.

 Can you remember being mean to the girl in school who you fancied the most, because you secretly admired her?
 It’s a bit like that.
-However, I wouldn’t expect a dreamboat like yourself to have gone to such lower levels.
+However, I wouldn’t expect a dreamboat like yourself to have needed to resort to such lower levels.

 Stephen Fry Asked:

 Do you eat a lot of meat in your daily diet?
 What is your experience with vegetarianism?
 Will you eat fish?

 I was raised for most of my youth in a single parent family by a vegetarian mother, but meat wasn’t exactly uncommon and I did try fake meat often, but I was massively unimpressed by the taste.
 (Linda McCartney’s fake beef pies being the best out of a bad bunch).
 Since then I ate meat pretty much every day – it’s really rare for me to go a day without eating meat, or other animal products and I can’t even remember the last time that I did.